 Dinner consisted of ‘pancakes’ which were really like empanadas stuffed with beef and others with horse that were fried over the Mongolian stove.

 We witnessed grandma milk her cows under the full moon.
 The thick unpasteurised milk was funnelled into an empty PET bottle before being boiled and served as a drink.
-This is the nomadic tea.
+This is nomadic tea.

 Sleeping in this traditional ger was much more comfortable that our experience at the tourist ger camp the evening before.
 The True Mongolian stove burned away throughout the night without much assistance keeping us all cosy.